Edvinas1122/Philosophers/README.md

 So before proceeding to freeing memory it is important that threads, would be locked. lock_all then locks clock thread.

-Eventualy we proside to terminate_all, which will delocate all allocated memory including mutexes, structs and contents of structs, pointer array.
+Eventualy we proceed to terminate_all, which will delocate all allocated memory including mutexes, structs and contents of structs, pointer array.
 We believe that return does terminate process, clean, and those philosopher thread souls, disapears.